What Is A Modification?

 Increase in income;

 Plans to relocate the children to another State or country;

-- If a situation arises where the custody or visitation agreement is no longer in the best interest of the children involved
+The custody or visitation agreement is no longer in the best interest of the child;

-- A difference between the amount of the existing child support order and the amount that would result from application of the current Massachusetts Child Support Guidelines
+There is a difference between the existing child support order and the amount that would result from the application of the current Massachusetts Child Support Guidelines.

-Typically, there cannot be a modification with regard to the division of assets.
-Such a modification is quite uncommon and is case specific.
-If an asset is discovered after the divorce, however, there is a separate procedure that can be used to divide the newly discovered asset.
-If you believe that you have a situation that warrants a modification, it is best to first speak to an experienced Family Law attorney.
+One cannot request a modification with regard to the division of assets.
+This is extremely uncommon and typically needs to be handled on a case by case basis.
+For example, if an asset has been discovered after the divorce, a separate procedure can occur and can be used to divide the newly discovered asset.